 "Why Don't You Let Us Enjoy This First?"
 (2022-07-04)

 Some variant of this complaint comes up every time some problematic competition has just finished, and a person or persons from a group that is disadvantaged in some manner is among the winners.
 There are quite a few types of event that fall under this rubric, from elections to award ceremonies for things like genres of popular culture.
 They are not usually sports competitions, which are generally sex differentiated for sensible safety reasons, and I will not include sports here precisely because what is at work there is more complicated and not just about politics or optics.
 On one hand, I have sympathy with the complaint, because it seems like for once "something nice happened," the group by proxy is finally getting some respectful attention and recognition for excellence.
-At one time it was easy to accept this rationalization, and to just go along without asking any troubling questions are noticing any troubling things.
+At one time it was easy to accept this rationalization, and to just go along without asking any troubling questions or noticing any troubling things.
 But on the other hand, there's a funny thing about these selections, because they are generally made by the group that originally kept all the prizes and recognition exclusively for themselves, in one way or another.
 And they have a way of stubbornly undermining the wins of the person or persons who are now winning prizes and recognition.

 For one thing, no matter how genuinely excellent those people are, there is a sense that in the end, they have been "allowed" to win.
-This doesn't mean they aren't genuinely excellent.
 The point is, they had to be so insanely excellent relative to the people in the group that originally monopolized the prizes and recognition that they must know that they are indeed being "allowed" to win.
 The usual false reasons to bar them from success in the terms of these competitions have been dropped as a sort of noblesse oblige.
 There is not respect or recognition by the in-group here, but condescension.
 And shouldn't it logically cast doubt on the meaningfulness of the competition as a means to identify and recognize the better practitioners of whatever profession, when the selection process is revealed to be so unfair as to produce not realistic results, but results convenient to the status quo?
 This is precisely why so many people who are not in the "in-crowd" but win these competitions somehow decline the award and refuse to attend the accompanying ceremony.
 They don't wish to risk going along with the attempt to co-opt their image and work.
 This may not always be what is going on, but this is a real issue.